IBMStreams/streamsx.kafka/_docs/250-user_debugging_jsse_ssl.md

 ## Introduction

 The Kafka operators can be configured to use [SSL for encryption and authentication](https://kafka.apache.org/documentation/#security_ssl).
-Issues in this area can be trouble-shooted by enabling SSL debugging by setting the `javax.net.debug` system property using the **vmArg** parameter.
+Issues in this area can be trouble-shooted by enabling SSL debugging.

+### Toolkit version 2.0 and older

+Set the `javax.net.debug` system property using the **vmArg** parameter.

 **Example:**